How Much Life Insurance Do I Need? More Than You Think - Let Me Explain

 If we apply the Rule of Thumb method, Bilal will require fifteen times his gross salary, $1,500,000 (15 X $100,000) in coverage because he has a young family.

-He figures a minimum of 20 years at which point his kids will be 25 and 28 years old respectively.
-A $1.5 million, 20 year term policy with RBC life insurance at standard, non-smoker rates, will cost him $84.20 per month.
-That sounds affordable but what if wants a longer term?
-After all his mortgage is amortized over 25 years.
-A longer period will provide him with a little more peace of mind.
+He figures at least 20 years, when his kids will be 25 and 28, respectively.
+A $1.5 million, 20-year term policy with RBC life insurance at standard, non-smoker rates will cost him $84.20 monthly.
+That sounds affordable, but what if he wants a longer term?
+After all, his mortgage has been amortized for over 25 years.
+A more extended period will give him more peace of mind.

 Option #2 – 25 Years

-An RBC $1.5 million 25-year term policy will set Bilal back $119.97 per month.
+An RBC $1.5 million 25-year term policy will set Bilal back $119.97 monthly.
 Hmmm, that’s a little more than he wants to spend.
 Is there another option?
 His insurance agent suggests he consider layering term coverage to save money.
 What does that look like?

 Option #3 – 20 and 30 Years Combined

-Bilal is happy with this option because he was hoping to keep his life insurance costs under $100 per month.
+Bilal is happy with this option because he hoped to keep his life insurance costs under $100 monthly.

 We’re going to look at the following:

-The calculator method takes a little more time but is it more accurate?
+The calculator method takes more time, but is it more accurate?
 Let’s find out.

 Calculator Example

 Let’s use Bilal again.
-Remember, he’s 35, married and has a son and daughter, 5 years and 8 years old respectively.
-He earns $100,000 per year as an engineer and has a $480,000 mortgage amortized over 25 years.
-He has $50,000 in his TSFA and is hoping to contribute more in the coming years.
+Remember, he’s 35, married, and has a son and daughter, 5 and 8 years old, respectively.
+He earns $100,000 annually as an engineer and has a $480,000 mortgage amortized over 25 years.
+He has $50,000 in his TSFA and hopes to contribute more in the coming years.

-Before we get into the calculation, we’re going to ask Bilal a few questions.
+Before we get into the calculation, we will ask Bilal a few questions.

 What percentage of his gross salary does he want to leave behind for his family?

 As an engineer, he’s very precise.
-Bilal wants to make sure that Jennifer and his kids continue to receive the net income he brings in every year.
-After federal & provincial taxes, CPP contributions and EI premiums are deducted from his $100k salary, he’s left with approximately $72k of net income.
+Bilal wants to ensure that Jennifer and his kids continue receiving his net income yearly.
+After federal and provincial taxes, CPP contributions, and EI premiums are deducted from his $100k salary, he has approximately $72k of net income.
 That’s what he wants to leave behind for his family.

 How many years does he want his family to receive this benefit?

-Does he want to leave extra money to pay for post-secondary education for his 2 children?
+Does he want to leave extra money to pay for post-secondary education for his two children?

-Applying the Calculator method, Bilal will need $1,590,000 of coverage to make sure his family receives his after-tax income for 20 years and there’s cash left for education as well.
-We also have to take into account his TSFA will rollover to Jennifer, his wife.
+Applying the Calculator method, Bilal will need $1,590,000 of coverage to ensure his family receives his after-tax income for 20 years and has cash left for education.
+We also must consider that his TSFA will roll over to Jennifer, his wife.

 How did I get that number?
-Let’s break it down…For simplicities sake, we’re going to forget about interest and indexing:
+Let’s break it down…For simplicity’s sake, we’re going to forget about interest and indexing:

 $72,000 (Bilal’s net income) X 20 years (benefit period) + $200,000 (kid’s college fund) – $50,000 (TFSA) = $1,590,000